PaulBratslavsky/migration-guide-stream-post/README.md

 ![restaurantcontroller](https://user-images.githubusercontent.com/6153188/181597546-89909e0b-f311-4f11-901e-8e534fb3321c.gif)

-Using Insomnia to make a GET request to our custom controller we can see that we are now returning our date field in our `meta` response object.
+Using Insomnia to make a GET request to our custom controller, we can see that we are now returning our date field in our `meta` response object.

 <img width="983" alt="customcontrollerresponse" src="https://user-images.githubusercontent.com/6153188/181597646-8c268487-f3a8-44c1-a668-289308bf39bd.png">